Three Little Chickpeas

 Blueberry raspberry smoothie in a glass with a straw.

-The raspberry and blueberry smoothie uses frozen berries to make a chilled, thicker beverage.
+The dairy-free smoothie uses frozen berries to make a chilled, thicker beverage.
 This no-banana berry smoothie adds a fresh orange for a sweet, tangy flavor to pair with blueberries and raspberries.
-It’s a great way to add more veggies to your diet and enjoy them as an afternoon pick-me-up.
+It's a great way to add more veggies to your diet and enjoy them as an afternoon pick-me-up.
 For more no-banana smoothies, try a peach pineapple smoothie, a pineapple blueberry smoothie, or a mango kiwi smoothie.

 The recipe is naturally vegan and gluten-free!
 For more whole food plant-based smoothie recipes, try a pineapple cucumber smoothie with kiwi, a strawberry blackberry smoothie, or a tropical island green smoothie with pineapple.